-It all started when Abby snapped her achilles tendon playing squash (let that be a lesson - exercise is bad for you!).
+It all started when Abby snapped her Achilles tendon playing squash (let that be a lesson - exercise is bad for you!).
 Abby had an operation and was then discharged from hospital back to her house that she lived in alone that only had an upstairs bathroom.
 There was no way Abby could manage the stairs and so she came to stay with Anne as she also lived alone, but in a ground floor flat.
 Over the months that Abby stayed, we talked a lot about being single and living alone and the advantages and disadvantages that brings.
-We’ve both experienced periods of ill heath which have meant that living alone has been really difficult, and sometimes impossible.
+We’ve both experienced periods of ill health which have meant that living alone has been really difficult, and sometimes impossible.

 We talked and prayed and thought that it would be wonderful if there was somewhere where people could go to be looked after when they’re not well, or have a couple of days’ break from caring for others, or have a change of scene when they can’t afford a holiday, or have some respite from difficult housemates.
-And so the idea of the Cwtch was born.
+And so, the idea of the Cwtch was born.